-Five short (approximately 2-4 double-spaced pages) essays will be required over the semester.
+Four short (approximately 2-4 double-spaced pages) reading review essays will be required over the course of the semester.
 These essays should critically analyze the readings assigned for the week in which they are being submitted, and discuss their potential relationship to the field of conflict analysis and/or resolution.
 Essays should briefly lay out the main concerns of the readings, considering their theoretical assumptions and claims.
 You should be thinking critically about the logic and perspective underlying the readings, as well as how they relate to other theories we are discussing and to our understanding of conflict and post-conflict dynamics more generally.
 You may choose which weeks you wish to submit essays.
 Please submit them by hard copy during the class when the particular readings are being discussed.
-These essays WILL NOT be given individual grades, although they will be returned with comments.
-They need not be polished pieces; feel free to use them as another space for dialogue with the instructor, and for raising critical questions, confusions, or concerns.
-Your short essay grade will be a cumulative one, reflecting your overall demonstrated effort at engaging substantively with the readings.
+These need not be polished pieces; feel free to use them as another space for dialogue with the instructor, and for raising critical questions, confusions, or concerns.